NaderNasr/ToDoList_Solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Write down your grocery list

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  > List on the Go >>>
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  > Ever felt like you go into the store and forget what you wanted to buy, well here is a way to keep track of what you need to keep
+  > you healthy and alive.
 ## Problem ##
   > Describe the problem your product solves.
+  > keeping track of grocery items on a budget
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  > allows the user to keep track of grocery items on the go even after work the items are saved in the database to keep the user
+  > aware of what to buy.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  > 'Never forget to buy cheese again' - CTO
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  > Access 'list on the GO' at www.LOTGO.com and write down your weekly grocery lists. its as easy as that.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > 'Wow amazing app no hassel no complication, write down what you need and Go get it!!' - Random pedestrian
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  >